Program Director and Founder

 In addition to being a Clinical Supervisor, Kristin also sits on Friends Grow Friends Foundation, Inc.’s Board of Trustees.

-Tori is a second-year doctoral student in School Psychology at the Graduate School for Applied and Professional Psychology at Rutgers University.
-Her focus and experience, thus far, is working with students with varying needs and abilities in order to make our schools and our society a more inclusive and accepting place.
-As part of her coursework, she spends one day a week in an elementary school where she applies her knowledge and is supervised by the School Psychologist.
-Tori also is the Logistics Director of the PALS Program in Philadelphia.
-PALS is a summer program for young adults with Down syndrome and their peers.
+Tori is a third-year doctoral student getting her doctorate in School Psychology at the Graduate School for Applied and Professional Psychology at Rutgers University.
+Her focus and experience in her program has been working with individuals with intellectual and developmental disabilities (IDD).
+In her three years, Tori has been placed in various settings (i.e. schools, out of district placements, and community mental health settings) in the hopes to make our schools, our society, and the mental health care system a more inclusive and accepting place for individuals with IDD.
+As part of her coursework, she currently works as an extern providing mental health counseling for adults with IDD.
+Tori also is a Director of PALS Program.
+PALS is an organization that provides a place of belonging for young adults/adults with and without Down syndrome.
 In her free time, Tori enjoys running, hiking, going to the beach, and spending time with her loved ones.

 Mike Garra, NCC, LAC